Exafunction/CodeiumVisualStudio/README.md

 ## Minimize Boilerplate Coding

 Sometimes feel like a code monkey copy-pasting and modifying boilerplate code over and over again?
-Let Codeium handle writing the repetitive work so that you can stay in the coding flow state, generating code faster than you can type.
+Let Windsurf handle writing the repetitive work so that you can stay in the coding flow state, generating code faster than you can type.

 <p align="center">
   <image src="docs/images/auto_complete.gif" width="500"/>